awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 ## Using a read replica to reduce downtime when upgrading a MySQL database<a name="USER_UpgradeDBInstance.MySQL.ReducedDowntime"></a>

+In most cases, a blue/green deployment is the best option to reduce downtime when upgrading a MySQL DB instance\.
+For more information, see [Using Amazon RDS Blue/Green Deployments for database updates](blue-green-deployments.md)\.

-If your MySQL DB instance is currently in use with a production application, you can use the following procedure to upgrade the database version for your DB instance\.
+If you can't use a blue/green deployment and your MySQL DB instance is currently in use with a production application, you can use the following procedure to upgrade the database version for your DB instance\.
 This procedure can reduce the amount of downtime for your application\.

 By using a read replica, you can perform most of the maintenance steps ahead of time and minimize the necessary changes during the actual outage\.
 With this technique, you can test and prepare the new DB instance without making any changes to your existing DB instance\.